RaymondCSC/Ink_and_Iron/deliverables/D1/planning.md

 - Runtong Liang
 - Heidi Wang (Team Coordinator / Partner Liaison)
 - Richard Chen
-- Qianfeng Wen
+- Qianfeng Wen\

-<span style="color:red">⚠️ NOTE: The following assignments are placeholders.
-Each teammate must review and confirm their actual roles and responsibilities before submission.</span>

 **Roles & Responsibilities**

 - **David Groshens — Backend Developer (Inventory Management)**
-  - *Responsibilities*: Designs and implements API endpoints for inventory management and request lifecycle.
-Ensures backend logic supports facility constraints.
+  - *Responsibilities*:  Designs and implements API endpoints for inventory management and email management.
+Ensures backend logic supports constraints.
-  - *Why this role*: Has prior backend coursework experience; interested in system design and handling data flow.
+  - *Why this role*: Has prior backend coursework experience; interested in system design and have previously worked a lot with API’s.

 - **Andy Ren — Backend Developer (Volunteer Task Queue)**
   - *Responsibilities*: Focuses on volunteer task queue APIs and status update endpoints.
 Works with David to ensure consistency across backend modules.
   - *Why this role*: Enjoys backend problem solving and wants to strengthen skills in API development.

-- **Runtong Liang — Backend Developer (QA & Integration)**
+- **Runtong Liang — Front End Developer, Partner Liaison + Frontend Developer (Public Pages) (Tracking pages)(Directory Page)**
   - *Responsibilities*: Oversees testing strategy, deployment setup, and integration between frontend and backend.
 Provides backend support where needed.
   - *Why this role*: Keen to learn more about DevOps/integration practices; balances backend contribution with testing focus.

 - **Heidi Wang — Team Coordinator / Partner Liaison + Frontend Developer (Volunteer Dashboard & Requests)**
-  - *Responsibilities*: Organizes team communication, liaises with the partner and TA, ensures deliverables are tracked/submitted on time.
-Builds frontend UI for the volunteer task dashboard and request submission forms.
+  - *Responsibilities*: Coordinates team logistics, manages partner/TA communication, and ensures deliverables are on track.
+On the development side, work on the volunteer dashboard and request submission UI, making sure it is simple and intuitive for users.
-  - *Why this role*: Strong interest in frontend development and coordination; volunteered to take on the communication lead role.
+  - *Why this role*: I enjoy organizing and leading projects, and since I want to move toward management career-wise, Also want to strengthen my frontend skills by building meaningful interfaces.

 - **Richard Chen — Frontend Developer (Donor Intake & Admin Dashboard)**
   - *Responsibilities*: Focuses on donor intake forms and admin dashboard UI components.
-Works closely with Heidi to align frontend design consistency.
+Works closely with Heidi and Raymond to align frontend design consistency.
   - *Why this role*: Interested in improving frontend skills and has some prior experience with React.

 - **Qianfeng Wen — Backend Developer (Database & Rules)**
   - *Responsibilities*: Designs and manages database schema for books, requests, donors, and volunteers.
-Works with backend team to optimize queries and enforce rules.
+Works with the backend team to optimize queries and enforce rules.
   - *Why this role*: Interested in database management; brings strong SQL knowledge.